 Source: Charlotte Karrlsson-Willis, “Chilean authorities thwart human trafficking operation,” Santiago Times, February 22, 2013.

 In 2011, around 2,400 people from foreign countries were arrested for crimes in Chile.
-70 percent of those arrested were for drug smuggling activities.
+70 percent of those arrested and in the criminal justice system were for drug smuggling activities.

 48 percent of the drug arrests were of people from Bolivia, 34 percent from Peru, and 8 percent of the foreign nationals were from Argentina.